ce8so9/lukas.im/content/blog/2020/2020-01-30-selling-dehydrated/article.md

 As I didn't want a companies project in my personal GitHub account we decided to move it to a new namespace:

-New versions of dehydrated will from now on be maintained at [github.com/dehydrated-io/dehydrated](https://github.com/dehydrated-io/dehydrated) (repository will be moved later today, so it will 404 for now).
+New versions of dehydrated will from now on be maintained at [github.com/dehydrated-io/dehydrated](https://github.com/dehydrated-io/dehydrated).

 Being paid will obviously be a great reason to invest more time into dehydrated and this will definitively accelerate my work on dehydrated, which in the last few months was a bit slow, but not stale: